Showing posts sorted by date for query Ideal. Sort by relevance Show all posts

 IDEAL - Zugabe 1983

 Ideal is one of the bands for me that was falsely labeled as NDW-Band.
 Ideal were different, musically & lyrically and this live album, which also was the last, they prove the impressively vivid contrast to the Hubert Kah & associates.
 Absolutely brilliant punk rock, fast & snotty, and the organ brings the groove here that many NDW bands simply do not have.
 Fuck, what an album ... that has made in my opinion music history.And here's even a new song (Acryl - Kopf Aus Chrom) on it and it was not published anywhere else.
 And songs like 'Erschießen', 'Berlin' or 'Ich Kann Nicht Schlafen' are simply implusiver live.
 I am proud to present you this brilliant LP.
 Ideal were cool and they still are ..
-And as a bonus there are 2 newly remixed old songs here.
+And as a bonus there are two newly remixed old songs here.
 In addition to off-colors one of the most important bands of this 'new wave' era.
 Ohhh ....
 I'm back in the 80's... there are bands like sand on the sea but Ideal were unique!
 In June 1983 appeared this album (a live album) as a "keepsake, farewell & thank you to the fans" tribute.
 On 26.April 2007, guitarist Frank Jürgen Krüger died at the age of 58 years, the result of a long battle against cancer.
 Sad and a real big loss.

 - - - - - - -